charleshbaker/strength-practice/README.md

-Most of the training sessions list here so far are based on the work of [Pavel Tsatsouline](https://www.strongfirst.com/about/pavel-tsatsouline/) and [Dan John](https://danjohnuniversity.com/) in the book they wrote together [Easy Strength.](https://www.dragondoor.com/easy-strength-ebook/?srsltid=AfmBOorbU7hZq2NAQ0t1NLdv4ndij_SGJnGAiJhcl1L-EVwDHcRTH2hZ)
+Most of the training sessions listed here so far are based on the work of [Pavel Tsatsouline](https://www.strongfirst.com/about/pavel-tsatsouline/) and [Dan John](https://danjohnuniversity.com/) in the book they wrote together [Easy Strength.](https://www.dragondoor.com/easy-strength-ebook/?srsltid=AfmBOorbU7hZq2NAQ0t1NLdv4ndij_SGJnGAiJhcl1L-EVwDHcRTH2hZ)